 About Our Workshops

 Harrison Lewis Centre workshops are small and intimate (generally fewer than 15 participants) providing excellent opportunities for personal, hands-on instruction.
-Learn from the best– men and women who have spent years gaining knowledge and honing their skills, including the ability to pass their knowledge on to others.
+Learn from the best–folks who have spent years gaining knowledge and honing their skills, including the ability to share their knowledge with others.

-Learn well, enjoy wholesome home-cooked meals, and sleep soundly to the pulse of waves washing on the shore in one of the most beautiful wilderness landscapes Nova Scotia has to offer.
+Learn well in an immersive natural environment, and sleep soundly to the pulse of waves washing on the shore in one of the most beautiful wilderness landscapes Nova Scotia has to offer.

 Our workshops aim to fulfill our mission to advance environmental awareness and promote an appreciation of Nova Scotia’s heritage, natural history, and rural living.
-Our goal is for participants to come away from their experience with confidence in newly acquired skills, inspired to put them to work and, as often we find jotted down in our guest book, eager to return.
+Our goal is for participants to come away from their experience with confidence in newly acquired skills, inspiration to put them to work, and eager to return!

 Most workshops take place in and around the Harrison Lewis Centre.
-While programs may vary, a typical weekend workshop begins with snacks and orientation Friday evening.
+While programs may vary, weekend workshops often begin with an orientation on Friday evening.
 This is followed by a full day of instruction Saturday (with interruptions for meals and nutrition breaks).
 Self-directed practice may take up Saturday evening – or enjoy a walk on the beach or swim in the ocean or a nearby lake.
-On Sunday, instruction resumes after breakfast, breaks for lunch, and wraps up by mid-afternoon.
+On Sunday, instruction resumes after breakfast, followed by more learning, usually wrapping up around noon!
+We also host a number of workshops and retreats hosted by outside organizations, which may follow a different schedule.

 All meals and snacks are included in workshop fees and are served in the Centre’s dining room in the main building.
 We call it “the cookhouse,” and there you will find a fully operational kitchen and, on cool mornings, a welcoming fire in our airtight wood stove.